Ancient cities, desert and sea, deep in Bedouin territory

 This trip offers a ferry transfer from Aqaba (Jordan) to Nuweiba (Egypt), which is the easiest way to travel between the two destinations.
 The only alternative to a ferry transfer is a flight over the Red Sea.
 We understand that this mode of transport, while tried and tested, is not for everyone, so consider if this trip is right for you.
 Other Intrepid Egypt and Jordan itineraries can easily be purchased together and linked with a flight, like Egypt Express (XESB) and Explore Jordan (EESJ), or Egypt Experience (XEKI) and Jordan Discovery (ELKD).
 Search the trip codes on the Intrepid website for more information, or speak to an Intrepid booking agent for further details and how to book.

 1. A single supplement is available if you’d prefer not to share a room on this trip.
-The single supplement applies to all nights on your trip and is subject to availability.
+The single supplement excludes Day 4 where you will be in shared accommodation and is subject to availability.
 Please speak to your booking agent for further information.

 2. On Day 8 there is an included internal flight from Sharm El Sheihk to Cairo.
 The maximum check-in baggage allowance is 23kgs per person plus 7kgs hand luggage.